douglasbouchet/SwissFarmSimulation/src/main/scala/Plan.md

 Only cows.
 Market is a unique place, where we can find all buyers and sellers, but could become separate things (e.g some local markets, big international markets, etc... in phase 2+).
+Lands are only connected to a road -> phase +, add where the land in connected on the road, to have more efficient travel computation

 Key word : basics needs for all entity, basic production